a-memme/snapchat_correlation_analysis/README.md

 ## Purpose
 - Evaluate Snapchat viewership data to uncover insights regarding:
     -  Metric correlations across different dimensions (timeframes, individual snapchat channels, "banger" vs. regular episodes)
+        - how do the following KPIs relate to one another: how closely do they follow the same relationships/what are their relationships, and are they more relevant within different contexts (i.e timeframes or types of episodes)?
     -  Uniquess of "banger" episodes
         - are there specific sets of metrics that share stronger/weaker relationships when filtering for outlier (banger) episodes?